ProjecVirgil/VirgilAI/README.md

 - [x] Increase the possibility of Virgil
 - [x] Create a website for the Project
 - [x] Improve the command recognition
+- [x] Add more language
 - [ ] Improve the code design and make the code more efficent
-- [ ] Add more language

 ## 💸 Credits and technologies used

-Only me 💻 and
+Developer: Only me for now

- - openAI API
- - OpenMeteo API
+Technologies:
- - Merros API
+ - Python
- - MongoDB for Database of the setting
- - Flask for create the API
+ - Bash and Batch (for the setup)
- - Flutter for create the mobile app (only android for now)
- - Firebase for the manage of account
- - EvenLabs API
+ - Python library like: Request,SpeechRecognize,Pygame etc

 ps: follow me on [instagram](https://www.instagram.com/akiidjk) and [twitter](https://twitter.com/R3tr0_fj) contact me for help or support